AtriSaxena/atrisaxena/README.md

 - 🔭 I’m currently working on NLP and Computer Vision.

-- 🌱 I’m currently learning Health Care AI.
+- 🌱 I’m currently learning Health Care AI and Android Developement with Kotlin.

 - 👯 I’m looking to collaborate on NLP and Healthcare product.